OlhaAD/Analysis_And_Prediction_Of_Lottery_Mega_Millions/README_en.md

    - Compare the performance of the LSTM model with traditional trend analysis.

 7. **Prediction and Comparison**
+   - Predicting the frequency of appearance of numbers based on their previous trends.
+   - Normalization of data to interpret the results as probabilities of choosing each number in a given year.
    - Predict the frequency of number appearances for future years using the trained LSTM model.
    - Compare the LSTM model predictions with trend analysis results to identify similarities and differences.